gradualgames/ggvm/README.md

     }
 }
 ```
-# Instructions for Creating a Custom SoundtrackManager

-A gamemodule must at least provide an anonymous inner class
-with a no-op SoundtrackManager extension, as shown in the
-above section.
-However, if you want music and sound to play back
-in your game, you need to implement the SoundtrackManager.
-Dushlan has a SoundtrackManager you can look at for an example
-of what you will need to do.

-dushlan/src/com/gradualgames/manager/soundtrack/DushlanSoundtrackManager.java

-A SoundtrackManager listens to several key locations in a game's
-rom.
-These locations typically will be sound engine routines,
-such as routines which play music, sfx, stop, pause, or other
-functionality.
-The constructor of the SoundtrackManager will
-install listeners to these locations, something like this from
-DushlanSoundtrackManager.java:

-ggvm.installBusEventGenerator(play_song, 1, this);

-This says that any time the address play_song (defined as an int
-elsewhere in the class) is executed, call into this soundtrack
-manager with that address.

-All the callbacks from these listeners will go into two methods,
-handleOnRead and handleOnWrite, which are abstract in the
-SoundtrackManager.java base class, forcing you to override both.

-Typically you will only need to work with handleOnRead, but
-there may be special scenarios in some games which require you
-to listen to a write somewhere that controls the sound playback.

-Most handleOnRead implementations will look something like what
-you see in DushlanSoundtrackManager.java.
-It will just be a
-switch case which first inspects the address to see which routine
-was called.
-Next, the soundtrack manager inspects the ram,
-registers, or even currently swapped bank (for currently
-supported mappers) to determine which song file to play back.

-There are several methods in the base class of
-SoundtrackManager.java for sound playback.
-The main ones you
-will be using are playSong and playSfx. playSong optionally
-allows you to play a song once or loop it.
-Depending on the
-game, you may need to implement additional logic to support
-pause and resume (different games accomplish this in different
-ways).
-Songs which have an intro and looping portion also need
-special treatment.
-An example of this special treatment is in
-DushlanSoundtrackManager.java.
-When an intro is played, a
-listener is installed on nmi to poll the current song for when
-it is completed.
-Then the looping portion of the song,
-initialized when the intro was played, is started and the nmi
-listener removed.

-Why are we doing things this way with GGVm?
-A couple of reasons.
-One is we did not want to bother emulating the APU, and another
-is we wanted as much performance as possible, so the only thing
-that is cpu intensive at all is the 6502 cpu simulation, which
-turns out not to be all that time-consuming.

-A benefit to forcing the developer to write a soundtrack manager
-is, you can remove everything but rts from your game ROM's
-sound engine before publishing.
-This means anybody who tries to
-pull your ROM out of your jar or apk and succeeds will have a
-broken rom with no sound, and they wasted their time.

-Another benefit is additional mixing.
-In a real NES game, sound
-effects typically cancel their corresponding apu channel.
-In
-GGVm, the sound effect will mix along with the music.

-A downside is the degree of control you have over audio playback.
-GGVm supports most typical scenarios in use for NES homebrew
-games, but a highly advanced sound system may be difficult or
-impossible to fully replicate.

-# Instructions for Creating a Custom RasterEffectManager

-This is a largely experimental area of GGVm.
-The original idea
-of RasterEffectManager was to be able to support scanline based
-effects of the Ppu, since GGVm does not emulate the Ppu scanline
-per scanline.
-It is in use in my own game, The Legends of Owlia,
-by drawing a single black rectangle at the top of the screen
-which is 16 scanline high.
-In the actual NES game, this was
-done using precise vblank timing and empty cpu spin loops before
-turning graphics on.
-In GGVm, I can replicate this behavior just
-by drawing a black rectangle at the top of the screen to hide
-scrolling updates.

-For real raster effects, such as split screens, it is likely
-that you will need to extend HorizontalMirroringRenderManager
-or VerticalMirroringRenderManager, and then inspect cpu
-registers and ram similar to how SoundtrackManager works to find
-out where split points are, and then render the nametable in
-a top and a bottom section.
-It is also likely you will need to
-use fbos to do this.
-I'm planning to do something like this for
-my current game, so I will be diving into this at some point in
-the future.
-I'm also open to contributions if anybody wants to
-dive in to this.

 # Instructions for Creating an NmiSafeFunctor

 These are optional, but often are very helpful for making sure